kubaporebski/kafkastreams-homework/README.md

 ## Steps to recreate
 * Build the application using `mvn package`.
+* Copy your service account key json file into the root directory of this project.
 * Create docker image using `Dockerfile` in the root directory of this project.

 ### Running locally